 Fan Nickname: As it turns out, Nibiru is not the name of the thing inside the sarcophagus seen with the cursed treasure.
 Nibiru is the name of a certain time when the thing's homeworld and Earth are able to interact with one another.

-A lot of Mayor Jones' "wacky" moments from early in the season become this after seeing the finale...
+A lot of Mayor Jones' "wacky" moments from early in Season 1 become this after seeing the season finale...